jgaa/RESTinCurl/Readme.md

-# Rest in Curl - Modern C++ header only library wrapping around libcurl
+# Rest in Curl - Modern C++ header only library wrapper around libcurl

 C++ is fun.
 Boost::asio is lots of fun.
 Unfortunately, in some projects, they cannot be used without introducing great pain.
 That's why we need the *restincurl* library.